Money Laundering Crimes in Florida

 These transmitters can include check cashers, foreign currency exchangers, money order issuers, and wire transmitters.

 Section 560.125(8) repeals the corpus delicti rule in money laundering type prosecutions.
 In money laundering cases, the defendant’s confession or admission is admissible without proof of the corpus delicti if the court finds the confession or admission is trustworthy.

 The rule for the admissibility of a confession in a money laundering case is true regardless of whether the statement was memorialized or not.

 Section 560.125(8) does not explicitly require as a foundation requirement for the admission of the defendant’s confession or admission that the prosecutor is unable to show the existence of each element of the crime.

-Section 560.125(8) provides that the state must prove by a preponderance of the evidence that there is sufficient corroborating evidence which tends to establish the statement’s trustworthiness.
+Instead, Section 560.125(8) provides that the state must prove by a preponderance of the evidence that there is sufficient corroborating evidence that tends to establish the statement’s trustworthiness.

 Hearsay evidence can be considered at any hearing and the court can consider the defendant’s statements and “all relevant corroborating evidence” in determining its trustworthiness.

 The statutory provision does not provide any specific factors for the court to consider in making the determination of whether the defendant’s admissions or confessions are trustworthy.